If you’re like any hunter, you’ve got an assembly of gear ready to go when the season starts up again.

 1. Nostalgia Has No Value When It Comes To Hunting Tents

-Your old hunting gear probably carries with it some fond memories: that elk you bagged 20 years ago, the time your son forgot to stake down one side of your hunting tent and the wind kicked up, or simply that you inherited your hunting blind from your grandfather and you don’t want to give it up.
+Your old hunting gear probably carries with it some fond memories.
+That elk you bagged 20 years ago, the time your son forgot to stake down one side of your hunting tent, or simply that you inherited your hunting blind from your grandfather and you don’t want to give it up.

-That’s all understandable and makes for great stories around the campfire, but there’s nothing warm and fuzzy about sleeping in a tent full of holes.
+Even though it makes for great campfire stories, there’s nothing warm and fuzzy about sleeping in a tent with holes.

 Like a typical camping tent, your old hunting tent likely offers a minimal level of protection from unbearable cold weather.
-An old hand-me-down hunting tent is likely to invoke the bone-chilling experience of waking up and realizing your down sleeping bag is soaking wet after a night of rain showers.
+An old hand-me-down hunting tent is likely to invoke the bone-chilling experience.
+Waking up and realizing your sleeping bag is soaking wet after a night of rain showers.
 Or waking up to the heart-pounding encounter of a rattlesnake cuddling next to you for warmth.

 New four-season hunting shelters made using high-strength frames, durable fabric membranes, and vector-proof flooring systems offer superior protection from the elements and keep out unwanted pests.
 They incorporate low-cube storage options that make packing in and out of your remote campsite quick and easy.